DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Their powerful innate abilities in magic and physical strength, as well as extremely high intellectual curiosity.

 Naturally that includes elves, dwarves and angels.
-But high ranking demons are also capable of speaking human language, and even part of cryptids, like dragons, is capable of comprehending human speech.
+But high ranking demons were also capable of speaking human language, and even some part of cryptids, like dragons, was capable of comprehending human speech.

 However.
 Spirits completely lack any means of communication.

 Or rather one had to wonder if they even posses clear intelligence.
-Even in the true world, where the great war had ended, spirits are considered as primitive organisms that move on their instincts.
+Even in the true world, where the great war had ended, spirits were considered as primitive organisms that moved on their instincts.

 "Remember traps placed by foreign gods in the elven forest?
 Even if thee know about traps, whether thee would be able to avoid them is another matter."